Andrew Hamilton sits at a table and points at typed pages in a binder while talking to Bryan Keene at his right.

 The Getty/ACLS Postdoctoral Fellowships in the History of Art, a partnership of the Getty Foundation and the American Council of Learned Societies, are designed to address that problem for early-career art historians.
 The yearlong fellowships have no predetermined themes or topics, so recipients can study art from all times and places.
 And unlike other similar funding programs, the fellowships don’t have a residency requirement: they can be undertaken anywhere in the world.
 Scholars get the time and support they need to complete a major research project to jump-start their careers.

-Andrew Hamilton and Nadya Bair are two of the 10 scholars who received funding last year through the Getty/ACLS Fellowship.
+Andrew Hamilton and Nadya Bair are two of the ten scholars who received funding last year through the Getty/ACLS Fellowship.
 They completed their projects thanks to the mobility and uninterrupted time the program gave them to do research.
 With the application period open for a new round of fellows for 2019–20, Hamilton’s and Bair’s experiences remind us what can be accomplished when scholars have the freedom and flexibility to pursue their work.

 Learning to Weave the Inca Way

 Andrew Hamilton, formerly a lecturer of art and archaeology at Princeton University, spent his fellowship year abroad, engaging deeply with academic and museum communities in Peru and Argentina.
-His research focuses on the All-T’oqapu Tunic, an intricately woven and high-status Inca garment in the collection of Dumbarton Oaks in Washington, D.C.
+His research focuses on the All-T’oqapu Tunic, an intricately woven and high-status Inca garment in the collection of Dumbarton Oaks in Washington, DC.
 The Incas ceremonially burned the objects they made for their emperor, so the tunic is a rare example of a royal artifact that has survived to today.

-A long rectangular textile bears patterns in squares that are primarily red, black, white, and light brown.
+The long rectangular textile bears patterns in squares that are primarily red, black, white, and light brown.

 Western art history has long valued non-Western objects for their aesthetic resemblances to modern and contemporary Western art rather than for their cultural purposes as functional and/or ritual objects.
-For Hamilton, though, how an object was made and how it was used are critical components of the study of non-Western and pre-Columbian art: “Seeing a tunic hanging behind glass in a gallery does not give you the same understanding of its purpose as seeing it handwoven and then worn, with its patterns gracefully unfolding over the human form.”
+For Hamilton, though, how an object was made and how it was used are critical components of the study of non-Western and pre-Columbian art.
+“Seeing a tunic hanging behind glass in a gallery does not give you the same understanding of its purpose as seeing it handwoven and then worn, with its patterns gracefully unfolding over the human form.”

 Not content to limit his research to reading and looking, Hamilton literally took matters into his own hands.
 He built a loom and learned to weave.
 He was careful to replicate Inca techniques so that he could better understand the experience of the original weavers.
 At the end of his fellowship, he created a digital animation of the experience.

-“I wanted to demonstrate the weaving process, since textiles are generally depicted as static, finished forms, and since modern audiences rarely have experience making textiles,” he said.
+“I wanted to demonstrate the weaving process, since textiles are generally depicted as static, finished forms, and since modern audiences rarely have experience making textiles,” he says.
 “Taking the tunic out of a flat photo and putting it into an animation is a way to restore its objecthood and make it materially intelligible.”

 Andrew looks at a page from an old book on which a male figure is depicted wearing a tunic patterned like the All-T’oqapu Tunic.